Gamer chat tool Discord secretly raised ~$50M as insiders cashed out

 This same source calls Discord’s CEO a mobile gaming pioneer, noting that Citron previously founded, then sold, the mobile-social gaming network OpenFeint for $104 million, roughly a quarter of which landed in his pocket.
 The implication: Citron isn’t in this for a fast buck.

-Seemingly, none of the company’s earlier investors seized on the offer to sell in the secondary offering, though it was also presented to them.
+None of the company’s earlier investors seized on the offer to sell in the secondary offering, though it was also presented to them, we’re told.
 Says one early backer, “Given how well the company is doing, why would we do that?”

 Whatever the case may be, there’s little question that Discord needs all eyes on the prize.
 The fast-moving and tumultuous gaming business is full of direct competitors like TeamSpeak and Microsoft-owned Skype.
 And then there’s Amazon’s game-streaming juggernaut Twitch, which last year joined the battle to control this same communications layer by acquiring a direct competitor to Discord called Curse.